The Chase (1966 film): Outline and production

-The film deals with excessive immorality and vice such as themes of racism (including scenes in which black men are harassed by white men), sexual revolution (many of the characters are openly engaged in affairs), small-town corruption (the sheriff is falsely assumed to be in the pocket of the man who helped appoint him), and vigilantism (in the form of townspeople who openly defy the sheriff in their search for Bubber).
+The film deals with excessive immorality and vices such as themes of racism (including scenes in which black men are harassed by white men), sexual revolution (many of the characters are openly engaged in affairs), small-town corruption (the sheriff is falsely assumed to be in the pocket of the man who helped appoint him), and vigilantism (in the form of townspeople who openly defy the sheriff in their search for Bubba).
 The movie is perhaps best known for a scene in which the sheriff, played by Marlon Brando, is brutally beaten by Richard Bradford, one of the three vigilantes.

-Paul Williams thought this movie would be his big break, but after working on the film for three months, he was shown on screen for a few moments and had "two lines" in the final film.
+Paul Williams thought this movie would be his big break, but after working on the film for three months, he was shown on screen for a few moments and had "two lines" in the finale of the film.
 Faye Dunaway auditioned for the film, but Jane Fonda was cast in the role of Anna Reeves.
 Following this, Arthur Penn tested Dunaway and cast her for Bonnie and Clyde.

 Reception

 On release, the film gained generally positive reviews from critics, but Richard Schickel was dismissive in Life magazine.
 Pointing out its origins in the Horton Foote play, he wrote: "The Chase is no longer a modest failure...it has been turned into a disaster of awesome proportions".

+The New York Times wrote: "Everything is intensely overheated in...'The Chase,' which blowtorched its way into the Sutton and the Victoria yesterday.
+The screenplay is overheated, the emotional content, the pictorial style, the directing, the acting, the fist-fighting, the burning of a junkyard at the end—everything.
+The only thing that is not overheated—at least I don't think it will be—is the audience's reaction.
+This is a picture to leave you cold.
+That's because it is so obvious and so outrageously clumsy an attempt to blend a weak but conceivably dramatic theme of civil rights with a whole mess of small-town misbehaviors of the sort that you get in 'Peyton Place.'
+It appears a deliberate endeavor to mix the message of 'High Noon' and sex."